raygervais/raygervais.dev/content/posts/2020/01/writing-ruby-unit-tests/index.md

 ### Expected Behavior

 This is the easiest, a test which is where we define the expectations of the correct behavior.
 For example, When I supply the value of "World" to the `greet` function I an anticipating the returned string to be `Hello, World!`.
-The test implemention would be the defined `test_hello_world` above.
-Having these scenerio tests allows us to be confident that the logic is following business requirements, and also ensure updates to the code do not break key functionalilty.
+The test implementation would be the defined `test_hello_world` above.
+Having these scenario tests allows us to be confident that the logic is following business requirements, and also ensure updates to the code do not break key functionality.

 ### Error Handling & Data Integrity

 This test is critical for ensuring you're code handles unexpected [_and yet common, quite the interesting paradox_] use-cases.
 Being aware of your beautifully [_poorly_] written code's error handling can make or break a good night's sleep, especially when it was just deployed into Production.
 Just remember, regardless of your testing and confidence, never ever ever ever ever ever deploy on a Friday.
-This is a key reminder posted often by Software Developer, Entrepreneur, and Co-Host of Ladybug Podcast, [Kelly Vaughn](https://kellyvaughn.co):
+This is a key reminder often posted by Software Developer, Entrepreneur, and Co-Host of Ladybug Podcast, [Kelly Vaughn](https://kellyvaughn.co):

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">A development haiku:<br><br>Hooray, it&#39;s Friday!<br>Don&#39;t deploy to production -<br>Wait until Monday!</p>&mdash; Kelly Vaughn 🐞 (@kvlly) <a href="https://twitter.com/kvlly/status/1068608545862619141?ref_src=twsrc%5Etfw">November 30, 2018</a></blockquote> <br /> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 When testing for data integrity, I often like to check for type definition handling (this is more common for non-typed languages such as Ruby, Python and JavaScript) along with `Null/Nil` values for example.
 For functions which process input, be-it from user, api, or files, I find this critical to always test.
-The cost of verbosity and extra code ensures that edge cases such as carraige returns from a DOS machine doesn't break your Linux-powered script for example.
+The cost of verbosity and extra code ensures that edge cases such as carriage returns from a DOS machine doesn't break your Linux-powered script for example.
 Below are a few examples of Ruby type checking that I have employed (including a sane default option) playing off of our earlier example.

 _Because of Ruby's loose-type system, we cannot test passing in NO value to our function, but your milage will vary by language._